Meridian Child Custody Attorney

 Can parents make their own custody agreement in Idaho?

 Yes.
 In fact, they are encouraged to do so.
 Parents can agree on custody and submit a parenting plan to the court.
 Judges usually approve such agreements.
 Though they need to serve the child’s best interests.
 Still, Idaho law strongly encourages parental cooperation.
+Working with an attorney helps ensure your agreement covers all important details and follows Idaho family law requirements.

 What happens if a parent violates a custody order in Idaho?

 The other parent can file a motion for enforcement.
 Courts may impose sanctions, change parenting time, or hold the violating parent in contempt.
 Still, when this happens, it is usually best for parents to try to start by addressing the matter at the lowest possible level of conflict.
+Our firm can help you understand your options when dealing with custody violations and work toward a resolution.

 At what age can a child choose which parent to live with in Idaho?

 There is no set age.
 Courts may consider a child’s preference if they are old enough to express a reasoned choice.
 The final decision always rests with the judge.
 For reference, courts in Idaho will often let children who are 12 and older provide input.
 Though kids do not make the final call.
+The judge weighs the child’s wishes along with other factors affecting the child’s best interests.

 Contact Our Meridian, ID Child Custody Attorney for Immediate Help

 At Foley Freeman, PLLC, our Meridian child custody lawyer is standing by, ready to help you establish and protect your rights.
 Contact our family firm today for your strictly confidential case evaluation.
-From our office in Meridian, we represent parents in custody and visitation cases in Ada County and throughout the region in Idaho.

 PRACTICE AREAS